-Sometimes when parents hear how much my kids play instruments of their own free will, they lament that they wish they could get their kids to practice like that, or get their kid to be that into anything.
+Sometimes when parents hear how much my kids play instruments of their own free will, they lament that they wish they could get their kids to practice like that, or get their kid to be that into anything (you know, besides video games).
 I always try to respond with something quick but accruate.
-I know people don’t usually want to get into a whole big conversation, but I want them to know the truth.
+I know people don’t usually want to get into a whole big conversation but I want them to know the truth.

-I want them to know the truth so that they are not operating in a non-reality thinking that my kids are special or unique and that what my kids are doing is not something to be aspired to.
+I want them to know the truth so that they are not operating in a non-reality thinking that my kids are special or unique.
+What other kids are doing is not something to be aspired to.
 Or, maybe it is, but not in the way they are thinking.
 I want them to know the truth so that it doesn’t put unrealistic expectations on their kids and cause any sort of rift in their relationship with them.

 What is the Truth?

-The truth is that my kids have dabbled in a zillion things before landing on the things they deep dive into.
+The truth is, my kids dabble in a zillion things before deep diving into a thing.
 We have spent lots of time and money on hobbies and curiosities that were (very!) short-lived.
 The truth is that some of the things my kids have dabbled and deep dived into would not be celebrated – or even permitted- in most homes.

 Before music my son was into gaming.
 Like really, really into gaming.
 He gamed for hours and hours every single day for years.
 He played all kinds of games- first person shooters, historical story games, strategy games, RPG’s, mutli-player, single player, on teams, solo, with friends… he played on X-Box, Play Station, Swtich, Computer, arcades…

 The truth is my son learned how to spell, read, and do lots of math from gaming.
 He learned about all sorts of historical and science-y stuff.
 Owen’s gaming sent us down exciting rabbit holes and on awesome adventures (like trying to find Freddy Fazbear’s pizza en route from Colorado to Arizona when he was much younger).